muratk5n/thirdwave/en/README.md

 considered as a FED chief; JT apparently [scared the market](https://www.cnbc.com/2017/10/27/possible-trump-fed-chair-nominee-john-taylor-scares-the-market.html) at the time, he would of course, C'mon following a formula, raise when it says so?
 We can't have that shit!
+FOMO monkeys woud not like that.
+They like the parteh, dont want anyone to take the punch away.
-FOMO monkeys woud not like that, sure.
-He'd have likely raised in 2018, Powell did too of course, and we all saw what happened, FOMO had their worst nightmare come alive, they had a collective epileptic seizure.
+JT wld have likely raised in 2018, but Powell did too of course, and we all saw what happened, FOMO had their worst nightmare come alive, they had a collective epileptic seizure.

 ---